dhdeangelis/lcplot/README.md

 To plot visual estimates and V band observations for a star during the last N days use:

-`lcplot.pl STAR CONSTELLATION NDAYS`
+`lcplot STAR CONSTELLATION BANDS NDAYS`

 To optionally highlight observations done by OBSERVER.

-`lcplot.pl STAR CONSTELLATION NDAYS OBSERVER`
+`lcplot STAR CONSTELLATION BANDS NDAYS OBSERVER`

+where:

+BANDS is a comma separated list including any of: Vis,B,V,R,I

-where OBSERVER is the AAVSO observer code
+OBSERVER is the AAVSO observer code

 In both cases the result is a PNG file with the plot.

 # EXAMPLE:

-This will plot the last 200 days of observations for khi Cygni, without highlighting any observer:
+This will plot the last 200 days of observations for khi Cygni, visual and in V band, without highlighting any observer:

-`lcplot.pl khi Cyg 200`
+`lcplot.pl khi Cyg Vis,V 200`

 It will produce a PNG image with name "Cyg-khi.png".

 If we add to the same line an AAVSO observer code, for example, "OBS":

-`lcplot.pl khi Cyg 200 OBS`
+`lcplot.pl khi Cyg Vis,V 200 OBS`

 It will higlight observations contributed by observer OBS using blue crosses.